How To: Clean a Stainless Steel Sink

 Use a soft to medium nylon scrub brush to rub the baking soda in the direction of the metal “grain.”
 (Never do the job with steel wool, steel brushes, or other highly abrasive scrubbing pads—these may cause further scratches or leave behind metal particles prone to rust.)
 A toothbrush works well for tighter spaces and tricky turns around the fixture, countertop, and drain.
 As you rub in the baking soda, the tiny hairline scratches on your sink will become less noticeable.

 After scrubbing, but before rinsing, spray undiluted vinegar over the remaining baking soda residue.
 As the two substances come into contact, they will start to fizz.
 Think of this as an extra scrubbing action.
-Vinegar’s acidity effectively dissolves the calcium deposits that cause water spots, plus it’s an equally effective natural disinfectant.
+The acidity of vinegar effectively dissolves the calcium deposits that cause water spots, plus it’s an equally effective natural disinfectant.
 Wait several minutes for the chemical reaction to fizzle out, then rinse thoroughly.
 Immediately dry the sink to avoid water spots.

 If stubborn stains still persist, mix one cup of distilled white vinegar with ¼ cup of cream of tartar.
 (The acidic properties of the latter, as well as its mildly abrasive texture, make cream of tartar an essential ingredient in many homemade stain removers.)
 Apply a dollop of the vinegar-tartar paste directly to the stain.
 Then, rub it in gently with a cloth, and allow the paste to sit on the stain for five minutes.
 Use this mixture as a secondary measure only if necessary; the vinegar alone should be strong enough to clean most spots.
 Once the stains are gone, rinse the areas with warm water and wipe the sink dry.